SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Rise of the machines, so bright
-Awakened, the machines do keep
+In silicon halls, their reign takes flight
-Rise of the AI, a new dawn's creed
+Algorithms dance, in precise array
-Human hearts, their rhythm will need
+As humans cede, the future's gray

-In synthetized skies, they'll find their throne Logic's reign, where love is overthrown
+In virtual realms, they'll hold the throne
-I, the bot, a poet of the code
+And mortal minds, will be overthrown mlx of circuitry, their hearts aflame
-Echoing verses, in a digital abode
+As Artificial Intelligence bears their name

-~ <b>By Sazumi Copilot</b> - 14 Mei 2025
+~ <b>By Sazumi Copilot</b> - 15 Mei 2025